 These actions are simple but they mean a lot.
 Please do at least one:

-Also, idea for anyone looking for a tech side project: build a politician promise tracker.
-All over the internet, people are giving advice like "reference your politicians' promises", but I can't find a single tool that looks helpful... other than in Kyrgyzstan.
+Also, idea for anyone looking for a tech side project—build a politician promise tracker.
+All over the internet, people are giving advice like "reference your politicians' promises," but we can't find a single tool that looks helpful... other than in Kyrgyzstan.

 Megan Brown is a registered Republican and rancher who lives in Butte County, a conservative area of Northern California that was decimated by the 2018 Camp Fire.
-I was actually up there in 2018 during the fires - it was... mind-boggling to meet people who had lost everything yet still refused to believe in human-made climate change.
+Our founder, Nivi, was actually up there in 2018 during the fires.
+It was mind-boggling for her to meet people who had lost everything, yet still refused to believe in human-made climate change.

 Again, you can read the full article here.